lukifer23/StreetSpec/README.md

 ## Development Status

-PoleCheck Desktop is in active development with significant recent improvements:
+Street Spec Desktop is in active development with significant recent improvements:

 *   **[Done] Performance Optimization:** Virtualized lists, compressed caching, and memory management are implemented.
 *   **[Done] Accuracy Enhancement:** Auto-calibration, confidence scoring, and measurement validation are in place.